tca19/programming-notes/expert-c-programming/ch05-linking/ch05-notes.md

 ### Libraries, Linking, and Loading
-Compilers are in fact composed of many smaller programs (preprocessor, syntactic/semantic checker, the assembler, the optimizer...), mainly because it is easier to maintain many smaller files rather than a large program.
+Compilers are in fact composed of many smaller programs (preprocessor, syntactic/semantic checker, the assembler, the optimizer...), mainly because it is easier to maintain many smaller files rather than a single large program.

+`cc` can have flags specific to one step with `-W` and then a letter representing the step.